ananya99/LUNA/README.md

 <img src="https://github.com/mlbio-epfl/LUNA/blob/main/image/LUNA.png" width="400" align="center">
 </p>

+**LUNA** is a Python package written in [PyTorch](https://pytorch.org/) that predicts spatial locations of cells from gene expression profiles.
+It employs a diffusion-based generative model that captures the complex spatial interrelationships of cells within tissues, enabling de novo reconstruction of cell locations.
+The single-cell and spatial datasets should be derived from the same anatomical region or tissue type and share a common set of genes.
+During training, LUNA learns spatial priors over existing spatial transcriptomics data.
+At inference stage, LUNA generates complex tissue structures solely from gene expressions of dissociated cell

 <p align="center">
 <img src="https://github.com/mlbio-epfl/LUNA/blob/main/image/LUNA_Framework.png" width="1100" align="center">
 </p>

-**LUNA** is a Python package written in PyTorch designed to generate tissue structures by predicting the spatial locations of individual cells based on their gene expression profiles.
-LUNA is a generative diffusion model that learns cell embeddings that capture each cell's spatial position relative to others based on their gene expression profiles.
-During inference, LUNA starts with random Gaussian noise and reconstructs cell locations de novo, guided by spatial priors learned during training.

 Training Input:
-- A **gene expression matrix** and corresponding **cell coordinates** from spatial transcriptomics data, ideally accompanied by section information and cell class annotations.
+- A **gene expression matrix** and corresponding **cell coordinates** from spatial transcriptomics data, accompanied by section information and ideally cell class annotations.
 The input should be in `.csv` format.

 Testing Input and Output:
 - **Input**: A **gene expression matrix** for single cells in `.csv` format, which should have the same number of genes as the training data.